 The unrestricted current ratio is used to assess the adequacy of available current assets and Council's ability to satisfy its obligations in the short term after taking into account any external restrictions over the use of the current assets.
-The ratio of 5.57 has increased from the prior year's ratio of 4.02 and is an indicator of Council's ability to effectively meet the current liabilities.
-The improvement in the unrestricted current ratio is due to a reduction in current liabilities compared to the prior year.
+A ratio to 5.12 indicates Council's ability to adequately meet its current liabilities.